Free Readability Score Checker

 How Readability Formulas Work

-When you paste your text, our algorithm analyzes it using the standard Flesch-Kincaid formula.
-It doesn't actually understand the meaning of your words; instead, it looks at the structural mathematics of your writing.
+When you paste your text, our algorithm analyzes it instantly using standard formulas like Flesch-Kincaid and the Gunning Fog Index.
+The tool doesn't actually understand the emotional meaning of your words; instead, it looks at the structural mathematics of your writing to determine how difficult it is to process cognitively.

 Real Worked Examples